Hormipam Ruivah

-Hormipam Ruivah (born 25 January 2001) is an Indian professional footballer who plays as a centre-back for Indian Super League club Kerala Blasters and the India national team.
+Hormipam Ruivah (born 25 January 2001) is an Indian professional footballer who plays as a centre-back for Indian Super League club Kerala Blasters.

 Club career

 Youth and early career

 Hormipam hails from Somdal Village in the Ukhrul District of Manipur and has been playing football since his early childhood.
 He joined the SAI academy in 2017 and spend more than a year at the academy.
 In 2018, Hormipam joined Minerva Punjab FC and went on to establish himself as a regular for their youth team.
 He was central to the dominant Minerva Punjab side that won their maiden Hero Elite League (U-18) title in the 2018–19 season.

 Hormipam joined Indian Arrows on loan from Punjab FC in November 2019 and made his professional debut for the side in their first match of the season against Gokulam Kerala.
 He started and played the entire match as Indian Arrows lost 0–1.
 Hormipam played 14 matches for the Arrows during the 2019–20 I-League.
 He returned to Punjab FC for the 2020–21 I-League after the end of his loan spell at Arrows.